tokkonopapa/WordPress-IP-Geo-Block/README.md

 IP Geo Block
 ==============

-A WordPress plugin that blocks any comments posted from undesired contries.
+A WordPress plugin that blocks any comments posted from outside your nation.

 This plugin will examine a country code based on the posting author's IP address.
 If the comment comes from undesired country, it will be blocked